Q: What is Amazon DocumentDB (with MongoDB compatibility)?

-Amazon DocumentDB can be deployed in a high-availability configuration by using replica instances in multiple AWS Availability Zones as failover targets.
+Amazon DocumentDB can be deployed in a high-availability configuration by using replica instances in multiple Amazon Web Services Availability Zones as failover targets.
 In the event of a primary instance failure, a replica instance is automatically promoted to be the new primary with minimal service interruption.

 Q: How can I improve upon the availability of a single Amazon DocumentDB instance?

 You can add additional Amazon DocumentDB replicas.
 Amazon DocumentDB replicas share the same underlying storage as the primary instance.
 Any Amazon DocumentDB replica can be promoted to become primary without any data loss and therefore can be used for enhancing fault tolerance in the event of a primary instance failure.
 To increase cluster availability, simply create 1 to 15 replicas, in multiple AZs, and Amazon DocumentDB will automatically include them in failover primary selection in the event of an instance outage.

 Q: What happens during failover and how long does it take?

 Failover is automatically handled by Amazon DocumentDB so that your applications can resume database operations as quickly as possible without manual administrative intervention.

 - If you have an Amazon DocumentDB replica instance in the same or a different Availability Zone, when failing over, Amazon DocumentDB flips the canonical name record (CNAME) for your instance to point at the healthy replica, which is in turn promoted to become the new primary.
 Start-to-finish, failover typically completes within 30 seconds.